NNairIITK/Enhanced_Sampling_Methods_Tutorials/REST2/README.md

 * **USAGE :**

-      sh remd_setup.sh                            [ default runs with plumed ]
-      sh remd_setup.sh --without-plumed           [ Runs without Plumed i.e Uses only Gromacs ]
+      sh rest2_setup.sh

 * **Requirements**:

-      Latest versions of Plumed and Gromacs should be installed with mpi gfortran, gnuplot, ala_di-peptide.pdb
+      * Latest versions of Plumed and Gromacs should be installed with mpi
+      * Well equilibrated ala_wat.gro & ala_wat.top
+      * Gfortran, Gnuplot

 * **Description** :

-      On fly this script will generate required input files and performs the remd simulation for alanine dipeptide in vacuum using gromacs and plumed (optional) for 2 ns with 4 replica.
+      On fly this script will generate required input files and performs the REST2 simulation for alanine di-peptide in explicit solvent (Water in this case) using gromacs patched with plumed for 2 ns with the 5 replica.
+And the lambda values will be used in this tutorial are corresponds to the effective temperature range between 300 and 1000 K.

 * **The following directories will be generated:**

-      INITIAL_STRUCTURES:   Contains the topology(top) & coordinate(gro) files which are made by using gmx2pdb.
-      MIN               :   Contains files related to the energy minimization.
-      REMD              :   Contains files after running REMD simulation for 2ns each replica.
+      SCALED_TOPO       :   Contains the scaled topology of each lambda value REST2             :   Contains all the simulation files which run for 2ns each replica.
       ANALYSIS          :   Contains post processed files and plots.

 * **Note:**

-      This script uses the geometric progression to generate the temperatures.
+      This script uses the geometric progression to generate the effective temperature range for obtaining the lamda values.

- * **REMD TUTORIAL:**
+ * **REST2 TUTORIAL:**

  [Click me for the Tutorial](https://github.com/NNairIITK/Enhanced_Sampling_Methods_Tutorials/blob/master/Replica_Exchange_MD/REMD_Tutorial.pdf)